TOPPS BASEBALL CARDS 1970

 One of the biggest highlights of the 1970 Topps set occurred on the very last card – #660.
 In a bizarre coincidence, it featured Yankees pitcher Mel Stottlemyre alongside Mets hurler Jerry Koosman.
 By season’s end, those two rival pitchers would square off against each other in the decisive 5th game of the 1970 World Series.
 Koosman outdueled Stottlemyre and the Mets clinched their first-ever championship.
 Finding that prophetic Matchbox card added immense thrill and intrigue for eager baseball fans and collectors.

-Read also: 1999 TOPPS BASEBALL CARDS PSA
+Read also: MOST VALUABLE BASEBALL CARDS FROM THE 2000s

 In the ensuing decades, the 1970 Topps baseball set has grown legendary status among veterans of the hobby.
 Its perfect storm of milestones, transitions, Hall of Famers, and that serendipitous final card have made it tremendously popular with collectors to this day.
 Prices for high-grade versions of stars like Mantle, Mays, Clemente and rookie Bench remain some of the most expensive vintage cards on the market.
 For all it represented during a pivotal era of baseball and the card collecting industry, Topps’ 1970 edition has cemented its place as one of the most iconic sets in the long tradition of Topps baseball cards.